• Skip to primary navigation

 Chocolate chips: As a nod to the classic chocolate chip cookie, I used semi-sweet chocolate chips.
 That said, you’re welcome to substitute milk chocolate, dark chocolate or even white chocolate chips.
 Chocolate chunks work nicely too.

 Andes Peppermint Crunch Baking Chips: Some recipes call for crushed candy canes or peppermint candy, but I much prefer these baking chips.
-If you crush candy canes too finely, they end up melting into the cookie dough, causing the cookies to spread into a puddle.
+Crush candy canes tend to melt into the cookie dough, causing the cookies to spread into a puddle.
 These peppermint chips give more consistent results, and you can easily order them on Amazon if your local grocery store doesn’t carry them.

 Step-by-Step Instructions